RH differential oil seal change on automatic Austin Mini gearbox

 Op 14

-Cut along the green lines and remove the shim located at the rear.
+Cut along the green lines (1st photo) and remove the shim located at the rear.
 Use an angle grinder.

-The puller is designed to detach the drive shafts from the manual gearbox.
-It must be slightly notched and shortened to extract the right-hand drive shaft from the automatic gearbox.
+The removing tool is designed to detach the pot joints from the manual gearbox.
+It must be slightly notched and shortened to extract the RH pot joint from the automatic gearbox.

 Op 15